 PCI DSS: Abbreviation for Payment Card Industry Data Security Standard.
 [PCI DSS are the] security procedures from the PCI Security Standards Council for merchants that accept credit cards online.
 It includes guidelines for user authentication, firewalls, antivirus, encryption, truncating account numbers, programming maintenance and vulnerability testing.2

 PA-DSS: PA-DSS is the [PCI Security Standards ] Council-managed program formerly under the supervision of the Visa Inc. program known as the Payment Application Best Practices (PABP).
-The goal of PA-DSS is to help software vendors and others develop secure payment applications that do not store prohibited data, such as full magnetic stripe, CVV2 or PIN data, and ensure their payment applications support compliance with the PCI DSS.
+The goal of PA-DSS is to help software vendors and others develop secure payment applications that do not store prohibited data, such as full magnetic stripe, CVV2 or PIN data, and ensure their payment applications support compliance with the PCI DSS3.
 Payment applications that are sold, distributed or licensed to third parties are subject to the PA-DSS requirements.
-In-house payment applications developed by merchants or service providers that are not sold to a third party are not subject to the PA-DSS requirements, but must still be secured in accordance with the PCI DSS.3
+The PA-DSS applies to software vendors and others who develop payment applications that store, process, or transmit cardholder data and/or sensitive authentication data, in accordance with the PA DSS4 requirements document.

 Adopted July 2009.